-On the larger-scale (after a coarse-graining of the PV field to a 60 x 60 km2 grid), the convective region forms a meridionally elongated and narrow upper-level PV dipole band with an extension of 100 km in the across-front and more than 400 km in the along-front direction, respectively (Fig. 9c).
-The orientation of this dipole band is aligned with the vertical wind shear vector and the elongated narrow band of convective activity ahead of the cold front and the upper-level trough, and is directed to the northeast.
+more than 400 km in the along-front direction, respectively (Fig. 9c).
+The orientation of this dipole band is aligned with the vertical wind shear vector and the elongated narrow band of convective activity ahead of the cold front and the upper-level trough and is directed to the northeast.
 Hence, despite the small-scale noise in the PV field formed by the individual convective updrafts (Fig. 9d), the PV anomalies spatially aggregate to a coherent and robust PV structure on the larger scale (Fig. 9c).
-The formation of this elongated PV dipole band parallel to the convective region is consistent with the composite analysis (Fig. 7c) and theoretical considerations (cf. Eq.
-4 and Fig. 1).
+The formation of this elongated PV dipole band parallel to the convective region is consistent with theoretical considerations (Eq.
+4 and Fig. 1) and the composite analysis, despite the different size of the PV dipole of the individual convective updrafts (Fig. 7c) and the larger-scale coarse-grained PV dipole band (Fig. 9c).
 The formation of these PV dipole bands on either side of elongated convective ascent regions can be observed at various times ahead of the upper-level trough in this WCB case study (not shown).

 A larger-scale circulation anomaly establishes around the coarse-grained PV dipole band with cyclonic and anticyclonic wind anomalies around the positive and negative poles, respectively (Fig. 9c).
-The wind anomalies scale with the amplitude of the PV anomalies and are particularly strong in the region where the coarse-grained PV anomalies exceed ± 2 PVU.
-Note that the wind anomalies are not coarse-grained, emphasizing that the organized mesoscale PV features aggregate to coherent PV anomalies, which are directly associated with a dynamical response on the larger scale.
+The wind anomalies scale with the amplitude of the PV anomalies and are particularly strong in the region where the coarse-grained PV anomalies exceed $\pm 2$ PVU.
+Note that the wind anomalies are not coarsegrained, emphasizing that the organized mesoscale PV features aggregate to coherent PV anomalies, which are directly associated with a dynamical response on the larger scale.

-The associated circulation anomaly leads to an increase of the wind speed to the northwest and southeast of the negative and positive pole, respectively, and to a deceleration of the flow in the PV dipole's center (Fig. 9c,d).
-Although the far-field effect of the PV anomalies reaches beyond the region where PV is directly modified, the upper-level waveguide is located more than 250 km to the northwest of the convective band and, therefore, at this particular time when convection forms the PV dipole, the circulation anomaly does not yet directly influence the upper-level waveguide.
+The associated circulation anomaly leads to an increase in the wind speed to the northwest and southeast of the negative and positive pole, respectively, and to a deceleration of the flow in the PV dipole's center (Fig. 9c and d).
+Although the far-field effect of the PV anomalies reaches beyond the region where PV is directly modified, the upper-level waveguide is located more than 250 km to the northwest of the convective band, and therefore at this particular time when convection forms the PV dipole, the circulation anomaly does not yet directly influence the upper-level waveguide.

-In summary, this instantaneous, Eulerian analysis of WCB-embedded convection agrees with the composite analysis in section 3 and illustrates the typical properties of WCB-embedded convection: strong and localized diabatic heating inside a

-510 dense and precipitating cloud leads to the formation of mesoscale upper-level PV dipoles that are associated with a coherent larger-scale circulation anomaly.
+In summary, this instantaneous, Eulerian analysis of WCB-embedded convection agrees with the composite analysis in Sect.
+3 and illustrates the typical properties of WCBembedded convection: strong and localized diabatic heating inside a dense and precipitating cloud leads to the formation of mesoscale upper-level PV dipoles that are associated with a coherent larger-scale circulation anomaly.